rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 When you copy your data within the same data center via the internal ServiceNet network, there is no charge for bandwidth.

-#### Can a Cloud Block Storage volume be mounted to a first-generation Cloud Server or a Dedicated Server?

-No. Cloud Block Storage volumes are available to newer Cloud Servers platforms, but not first-generation Cloud Servers.

 #### When I am using a volume, how can I know how much space I have left?